-At the current location, we can only offer primary school classes (preschool to 4th grade) due to a lack of space.
+At the current location, we can offer primary school classes (preschool to 4th grade) and since September 2019 we started to offer grades 5 to 8.
 We are planning on expanding to secondary school diploma (Matura) in the future.

 Which curriculum is the school following?

 MCA applies the Austrian Primary School Curriculum.

 Educational objective, teaching duties, materials and didactical principles comply with this curriculum.
 In terms of content and methodology, we teach on a Christian basis as laid out in the school regulations and in the included quality criteria of the “Free Churches in Austria”.

 Are you also planning on offering the IB Program in the future?